DraconDev/git-ai-committer/README.md

 2.  **`Git AI Committer: Commit Now`**
     -   Forces an immediate check and commit of your current changes.
     -   Useful if you want to trigger a commit without waiting for the auto-timer.
-    -   Also bumps the minor version if version bumping is enabled.

 ### Settings Panel Features

 The settings panel provides a beautiful, intuitive interface to configure all extension options: